justtheimpaler/debbie/README.md

 - `build`: to populate the database schema.
 - `clean`: to clean the database schema.
-- `rebuild`: to clean and build the database schema.
+- `rebuild`: to clean and build the database schema in one command.

 When used in Maven they take the form: `mvn debbie:build`, `mvn debbie:clean`, or `mvn debbie:rebuild` respectively.